AB 2124 - Court Diversion Program in LA County

 The program would authorize the judge to specify conditions of diversion, which could be quite tough.
 After all, diversion is a good deal, but the judge can make the defendant work hard for the benefit.

 Orange, Riverside, San Bernardino and Ventura County will not enjoy such a program, raising equal protection issues as to defendants who commit the same offenses in these counties, but are not offered diversion as AB 2124 permits.
+We anticipate that the other counties will, in time, develop similar programs, however.

 We at Greg Hill & Associates welcome AB 2124 as a great way to allow first time offenders a way to avoid the stigma of a criminal conviction and the adverse employment consequences.
 However, the individual may have to attend classes and / or perform community service, which will educate the individual and can help the community in general.